GStreamer/gstreamer/webrtc/README.md

 You may need to install the following packages using your package manager:

 json-glib, libsoup, libnice, libnice-gstreamer1 (the gstreamer plugin for libnice)

+## Filing bugs

+Please only file bugs about the demos here.
+Bugs about GStreamer's WebRTC implementation should be filed on the [GStreamer bugzilla](https://bugzilla.gnome.org/enter_bug.cgi?product=GStreamer&component=gst-plugins-bad).

+You can also find us on IRC by joining #gstreamer @ FreeNode.

 ## Documentation